rabix/benten/docs/tutorial.md

 There are a few options you can not mess with, and these are over ridden.
 For example tabs are disabled - YAML does not allow tabs, it uses spaces.
 Also, tab spacing is fixed at 2 spaces, because that is the only correct answer.

+## A note on the modular nature of CWL

+CWL has a very useful feature in that any CWL document (representing a unit of action) can be included in any CWL workflow as a step.
+In this manner CWL workflows can be built up modularly from a library of tools, with workflows combining and nesting this library very elegantly to any depth needed.

+CWL allows you to either link to an external CWL document by reference (much like an `include` or `import` statement in some languages) or to directly include the code inline in the main document.

+### To inline or not to inline

+#### Use cases for in-lining
+- You want to freeze all components of the workflow for reproducibility purposes
+- You want to share the complete CWL in a self contained form
+- You want to modify a sub-workflow without affecting other workflows that use that step.

+#### Use cases for linking
+- You want to keep the parent workflow compact and easier to understand.
+You are confident that changes to the linked documents are systematic and under control.
+- You want your parent workflow to always reflect the current state of the linked workflows
+- You have multiple copies of the same subworkflow in your parent workflow and you want to ensure they remain in synch